reyemtm/getbounds/source/_posts/2024-11-04-deckgl-3d-tiles.md

 </div>

-*For simplicity we will rename the laz file to input.laz and the tiff file to ortho.tif.*
+For simplicity we will rename the laz file to `input.laz` and the tiff file to `ortho.tif`.

 ```sh
 mv USGS_LPC_OH_Columbus_2019_B19_BS822728.laz input.laz